ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 The Editor must _parse_ the current document to give a list of _formatted ranges_, as follows:

-Take the first and second occurrences of formatting chars in the document (if they exist); the positions of these form a formatted range.
+Take the first and second occurrences of formatting characters in the document (if they exist); the positions of these form a formatted range.
-Take the third and fourth occurrences of formatting chars in the document (if they exist); the positions of these form a formatted range; etc until no formatted chars remain.
+Take the third and fourth occurrences of formatting characters in the document (if they exist); the positions of these form a formatted range; etc until no formatted characters remain.

 For example, given the document: